mrakgr/The-Spiral-Language/readme.md

 let (var_0: int64) = 0L
 method_0((var_0: int64))
 ```

 The above output is the ideal for this kind of loop.
 Only the `var_0` varies, the other literals all get passed through the boundary and specialized along with the body.

 This is kind of specialization important to do with Cuda kernels as using too many variables in place of literals can cause register spillage into global memory and cause drastic degradations of performance.
 Spiral makes it easy to keep such data static and propagate it through the program.

 In addition, Spiral makes it trivial to this kind of specialization even across language boundaries.
 Partial evaluation is commonly refereed to as specialization.
 Staging makes it user directed.
-And being able to use staging constructs as the basis of abstraction rather than being restricted to a second class macro inspired system is what makes Spiral's staging first class.
+And being able to use staging constructs through the the type system as the basis of abstraction rather than being restricted to a second class macro inspired system is what makes Spiral's staging first class.
 That is a desirable trait as it increases uniformity of the language and with it, its power.
 It also simplifies its implementation greatly, so it is a good design principle to follow at all times.

 More concretely, one of the main motivations for writing Spiral for its author is avoiding having to write unending litanies of wrappers for simple Cuda kernels.